N-yousry/FiniteStateTransducer/README.md

 A finite state transducer that operates just like a DFA but also outputs a character at each transition that may be used to interact

-_Explanation of Symbols used_
+_Formal Description of FST_

+##M = (∑, 𝑂, 𝑄, 𝑓, 𝑔, 𝑞0):

-o ∑ is a finite set of input symbols
+1. ∑ is a finite set of input symbols

-o O is a finite set of output symbols
+2. O is a finite set of output symbols

-o Q is a finite set of states.
+3. Q is a finite set of states.

-o f : Q x ∑ → Q is the “next state” function.
+4. f : Q x ∑ → Q is the “next state” function.

-o g : Q x ∑ → O is the “output” function.
+5. g : Q x ∑ → O is the “output” function.

-o 𝑞0∈ Q is the start state
+6. 𝑞0∈ Q is the start state